-It’s not a blog that has a goal to tell you the right way to date.
+In terms of relationships, I’m not here to tell you the the right way to date.
 I’m presently single, so that feels hypocritical.
 Honestly, I'd sometimes suggest to listen to my stories and do the opposite of whatever I did that left me writing in my bed blogging about it.

-Nevertheless, I've always been a pretty epic storyteller/gathered epic stories, and Thirty Waves results from that.
-It's a blog about navigating your thirties and hearing too good not to share stories and musings that go with them.
+Nevertheless, I've gathered epic stories and Thirty Waves results from that.
+It's a blog about navigating your thirties (the waves of going up and down) and reading stories and musings that are too good not to share.

-Or really, a better word for it is choices.
-Success, in my opinion, results from active choices you make to better your life.
-Sadly, I witness a lot of thirty or twenty-something-year-olds make active choices that do not better their lives but feel easy.
+“Success” results from active choices you make to better your life.
+Sadly, I witness a lot of thirty or twenty-something-year-olds make active choices because they’re easy.

-At 25, I recognized I was living in an unhappy situation and got the audacity to pack up my entire life for an adventure in California.
-I entered a new city with a few acquaintances and a few boxes of clothing (I'll admit, it was mostly to get over a breakup).
-I've been on 100 dates.
+From afar, my life can sometimes looks insta-perfect.
+I've been on 100+ dates.
 Wined and dined.
 Flown to exotic places.
 Traveled around the world.
 Had one night stands, mini romances (many of them), and a few true loves.
-Moved to Europe when everyone told me it was impossible.
+I moved to Europe when everyone told me it was impossible.
 I've now created strong networks and life-long friends in Seattle, San Francisco, London and New York.

+The reality is, it’s definitely not.
 Sometimes I joke I'm a wounded zebra, a naturally socially anxious creature falling around its own feet.
-Believe me when I say all of this was hard at first, but I pushed myself to do it.
+So much of what I've done was hard at first, but I pushed myself to move forward.

-Everything about my twenties and early thirties has been about experiences and I'm grateful to have more than a lifetime's worth already.
+Everything about my twenties and early thirties has been about experiences and I'm grateful to have more than a lifetime's worth already to share with you.

-To be utterly heartbroken, a dozen times.
+I’ve been utterly heartbroken, a dozen times.
 I'm talking, listening to Florence and the Machine crying in my bed with the blinds down sad.
-Falling out of touch with best friends, and unable to get them back on track.
+Know what it's like to fall out of touch with best friends, and unable to get them back on track.
 To not have a bunch of savings because I’ve bought way too many clothes and plane tickets.
-To stay in an unhealthy relationship for way too long.
-And keep going back.
+Or lastly, to stay in an unhealthy relationship for way too long.

 Why am I not ready for that to happen yet, when it seems as though everyone else on my social media feed is?

-Maybe you're a what if girl yourself.
-You’re also trying to figure out why your life isn’t so settled.
-Maybe you’re even looking for some courage not to settle.
+Maybe you're also trying to figure out why your life isn’t so settled.
+Maybe you’re even looking for some courage not to settle?
 To break up with that guy you love, but are not in love with anymore... and you worry it's too late to start all over.
-If you want to hear someone else’s story to give you reassurance that timelines in life don’t always work out the way we’ve planned, and that’s okay.
-Lastly, want to identify with funny dating stories or everyday anxieties you have but don’t always talk about.
+If you want to hear stories that’ll give you reassurance that timelines in life don’t always work out the way we’ve planned, and that’s okay, you’re in the right spot.

 Whoa.
 I never thought about it that way.